joe7575/vm16/readme.md

 It enables simulation of computers in the game Minetest and is capable of executing real binary code at a remarkable speed.

-**The mod is currently under construction.
-Not all files and documents are always updated !!!**

 ![screenshot](https://github.com/joe7575/vm16/blob/master/screenshot.png)

 Browse on: [GitHub](https://github.com/joe7575/vm16)